i05nagai/memorandum/language/english_speaking.md

         * esophagus, stomach, intestines, muscle that line large arteries, the muscles of the uterus

 ## health
+* gout
+    * a painful disase of the joints, esp. in a toe or finger
+    * he spent his final years under house arrest suffereing from gout
+* diabete
+    * Do you or any of your blood relative have diabetes?
 * migraine
 * ALzheimer's disease
     * the nurse told me that Eddie is showing the early signs of Alzheimer's disease.